-China's Xi in Hungary to celebrate 'new era' with Orban
+China's Xi In Hungary To Celebrate 'New Era' With Orban

-Hungarian Prime Minister Viktor Orban will host Chinese President Xi Jinping in Budapest on Thursday in a bid to strengthen already flourishing ties between Beijing and its closest EU ally.
+(MENAFN- Jordan Times) BUDAPEST - Chinese President Xi Jinping visited Hungary on Thursday seeking a“new journey” with Beijing's closest European Union ally amid Beijing's divisions with the West over the Ukraine war and global trade.

-The state visit to Hungary is the last leg of Xi's European tour, his first since 2019.
+The state visit to Hungary is the last leg of Xi's European tour, his first to the continent since 2019.

-After visiting non-EU partner Serbia, Xi arrived in Budapest on Wednesday evening.
+In recent years, the Central European country of 9.6 million people has attracted a flood of major Chinese projects, mostly related to the manufacture of electric vehicles and batteries.

+Hungarian President Tamas Sulyok warmly received Xi and his wife Peng Liyuan with military honours in the courtyard of the presidential palace in Budapest on Thursday morning.

+The Chinese leader arrived in the Hungarian capital on Wednesday night after wrapping up his visit to Serbia, and later attended a state dinner with Prime Minister Viktor Orban.

+Budapest was decked out with Chinese flags and placed under tight security, while Tibetan flags were hidden from sight.

-In an op-ed published in Hungary's pro-government Magyar Nemzet daily ahead of his arrival in Budapest, Xi praised a "long-standing friendship" he described "as mellow and rich as Tokaji wine", referring to the renowned Hungarian vineyards region.
+In an op-ed published in Hungary's pro-government Magyar Nemzet daily ahead of his arrival, Xi praised a“long-standing friendship” he described“as mellow and rich as Tokaji wine”, referring to the renowned Hungarian vineyards region.

 “We have gone through hardships together and defied power politics together amid volatile international situations.

-Frequently at loggerheads with Brussels, Orban has been advocating an "Eastern opening" foreign policy since his return to power in 2010, seeking closer economic ties to China, Russia and other Asian countries.
+Frequently at loggerheads with Brussels, Orban has been pursuing an eastwards foreign policy since his return to power in 2010, seeking closer economic ties with Russia, China and other Asian countries.

-Xi's three-day visit to Hungary marks 75 years of diplomatic relations between it and China.
+Xi's three-day visit to Hungary marks 75 years of diplomatic relations between the two nations.

-In recent years, the Central European country of 9.6 million people has attracted a flood of major Chinese projects, mostly related to battery and electric vehicle (EV) manufacturing.

 Since Hungary began to promote itself as a global hub for EV manufacturing in 2022, several new Chinese businesses have sprung up all over the country.